PaloAltoNetworks/prisma-cloud-docs/api/descriptions/images/get.md

 Retrieves image scan reports.

+> _**Note:**_ The API rate limit for this endpoint is 30 requests per minute.
+You'll see an HTTP error response 429 if the limit exceeds.

 This endpoint maps to the image table in **Monitor > Compliance > Images > Deployed** in the Console UI.

-NOTE: The `image` object of the response was created for internal use of Prisma Cloud Compute for image scanning and analysis.
+> _**Note:**_ The `image` object of the response was created for internal use of Prisma Cloud Compute for image scanning and analysis.
 Therefore, its inner fields are not saved in the database and will return empty in the endpoint response.
 You can get some of its values, such as `labels` and `history`, from the main structure of the response.

 Consider the following available options to retrieve when you use the `fields` query parameter:
 - labels